General Surgeon for You

 - Most surgeries can be done on an outpatient basis & for those that require a hospital stay, many patients go home within one day after surgery.

 We offer the most advanced surgical options for patients, treating cases from routine to medically complex.
 Our physicians are board certified and qualified to handle a wide range of general surgeries, in addition to procedures related to our individual specialty areas.
 Read more below on the benefits of our services and some of the conditions we treat.

 Gallbladder removal is one of the most commonly performed surgical procedures.
 Gallbladder issues usually stem from the presence of gallstones: small hard masses consisting primarily of cholesterol and bile salts.
-Through an ultrasound or a CT scan, we can quickly identify gallstones and recommend a treatment option.
-Since gallstones don't go away on their own, and could possibly block the flow of the bile out of the gallbladder, causing it to swell and resulting in sharp abdominal pain, vomiting, indigestion and sometimes fever, surgical removal is the safest treatment.
+Through an ultrasound or a CT/Papida scan, we can quickly identify gallstones or reduced ejection fraction and recommend a treatment option.
+Gallstones don't go away on their own and can possibly block the flow of the bile out of the gallbladder.
+This causes the gallbladder to swell and results in sharp abdominal pain, vomiting, indigestion and sometimes fever.
+Surgical removal is the safest treatment.

 Our surgeons perform this procedure laparoscopically, which requires only four small openings in the abdomen rather than the traditional five to seven inch incision.

-Lipoma is a common, benign tumor composed of fatty tissue that can develop in anyone.
+Lipomas are a common, benign tumor composed of fatty tissue that can develop in anyone.
 They're often soft to the touch, sometimes moveable and are generally painless.
 Many patients have them removed for cosmetic reasons or because they restrict movement.
 If not too large our surgeons can remove lipomas in the office with just a simple excision and lower the likelihood of re-growth.
 Larger lipomas can be removed safely in an OR setting.